ytakefuji/AIethics/README.md

 # AIethics
+This is for undergraduate students in Musashino University.

 AI ethics or computational ethics is one of the most important studies in the AI era.

 In computational ethics, fairness, accountability, and transparency play three important roles.